 I’m a big believer in reading chapter books to the little ones, even if they don’t understand everything.
-The Little House on the Prairie box set is one of our all time favorites.
-The chapters are each a little story so it’s easy to start and stop again without having to do a lot of remembering where you were.
+The Little House on the Prairie box set is one of our all-time favorites.
+The chapters are each a little story, so it’s easy to start and stop again without having to do a lot of remembering where you were.
 I really enjoy reading these out loud.
-The stories are told through Laura’s eyes and she’s so fun at telling details and making you feel like you are right there with the Ingalls family.
-They are classics through and though.
+The stories are told through Laura’s eyes, and she’s so fun at telling details and making you feel like you are right there with the Ingalls family.
+They are classics through and through.
 I think every family should have these books on their shelf.
 I actually didn’t read this series until I was about 25, so it’s a good read for just about anyone, not just the kids.

 4. Puffin Classics Deluxe Collection Hardcover (Amazon)

-I picked up this set for my kids last year and we are still really enjoying them.
-The set I have has 10 hardbound books and they come in rainbow order in a nice box set.
-So not only are they great books but they look fabulous on the shelf.
+I picked up this set for my kids last year, and we are still really enjoying them.
+The set I have has 10 hardbound books, and they come in rainbow order in a nice box set.
+So not only are they great books, but they look fabulous on the shelf.
 This set includes Black Beauty, Peter Pan, The Call of the Wild, The Wind in the Willows, The Adventures of Robin Hood, The Secret Garden, Huckleberry Fin, and Anne of Green Gables.
-I have linked to it on Amazon so that you can see it but I don’t recommend buying it there.
-I got it though the book order at school for $60 and after telling a friend, she found it on Zulily.com for the same price (which is almost $100 less than what Amazon is selling it for).
-This set was just so full of classics that I had to get it for the kids for Christmas and I am so glad that I did.
-Their dad read out loud The Adventures of Robin Hood (and the little boys LOVED it!) and I’m readying Black Beauty to them now.
-It’s been so fun to have some really great stories to read out loud to them and I know one day they’ll be reading them on their own.
+This set was just so full of classics that I had to get it for the kids for Christmas, and I am so glad that I did.
+Their dad read out loud The Adventures of Robin Hood, and I’m reading Black Beauty to them now.

 5. Headlamp (Amazon)